 Global Clean Energy Holdings, Inc. is a U.S. based, multinational, agri-energy business focused on the development of low carbon, non-food based feedstocks.
-Over the past 7+ years, we have built an in-house team of development and operations professionals to support our energy farms and provide advisory and operator services to third parties.
+Over the past 7+ years, we have built an in-house team of development and operations professionals to support our energy farms and provide advisory and operator services to third parties .
 We currently have a portfolio of intellectual property and extensive experience and capabilities in eco-friendly biofuel feedstock management, cultivation, production and distribution, both domestically and internationally.
-Recently, to better control the process and maintain quality, we have expanded our expertise and reach further up the supply chain to include oil extraction and crude oil refining.
+Recently, to better control the process and maintain quality, we have expanded our expertise and reach further up the supply chain to include oil seed extraction processing and crude plant oil refining.